iPad 6 Wi-Fi Microphone Assembly Replacement

 Step 1

-- Warm up an iOpener and stick it on the left side of the device for about two minutes to loosen things up.
+- Warm up your iOpener and gently apply it to the left edge of the device for two minutes—you're doing great!

 Tools Used